 Stephanie Lovell has served as a member of our Board of Directors since we commenced operations as an independent company in April 2019.
 Ms. Lovell has served as the executive vice president, Medicare and chief legal officer for Blue Cross Blue Shield of Massachusetts, Inc., or BCBSMA, since July 2015.
 Ms. Lovell previously served as the senior vice president and general counsel of BCBSMA from December 2011 to July 2015.
 Prior to BCBSMA, Ms. Lovell was the senior vice president of administration and general counsel for Boston Medical Center from March 2007 to December 2011.
 She also previously served as the first assistant attorney general in the Massachusetts Office of the Attorney General and as the executive director for the Massachusetts State Ethics Commission.
-Ms. Lovell currently serves as a director of the New England Law Foundation and The Partnership, Inc., and as a trustee of the Massachusetts Taxpayers Foundation.
-She also is a member of the investment committee of Goodwill Industries of Massachusetts.
+Ms. Lovell currently serves as a director of TransMedics Group, Inc, the New England Law Foundation and The Partnership, Inc., and as a trustee of the Massachusetts.